hg-mirrors/pypy_extradoc/blog/draft/2017-10-how-to-make-50x-faster.rst

 So, ~2.7 seconds on average: this is 12x faster than PyPy+numpy, and more than 2x faster than the original CPython.
-At this point, most people would be happy and go tweeting how good is PyPy.
+At this point, most people would be happy and go tweeting how PyPy is great.

 .. _`we are working on that`: https://morepypy.blogspot.it/2017/10/cape-of-good-hope-for-pypy-hello-from.html
 .. _hack: https://github.com/antocuni/evolvingcopter/blob/master/ev/pypycompat.py